1993 Dundee Timex Strike: 1983 Strike and Milton Closure

 With the introduction of the digital watch, demand for mechanical watches like the ones produced at Timex in Dundee collapsed.
 Timex management took the decision to diversify their manufacturing in Dundee, beginning in the early 1970s with contracts to produce Polaroid and Nimslo 3-D cameras.
 These contracts primarily relied on the female assembly worker who could pivot easily from assembling delicate mechanical components to delicate electronic components.
 Initially, the mostly male workers at Milton were in support of the new shift towards electronics as it was done in consultation with the Amalgamated Engineering Union (AEU).
 The manufacture of the Nimslo 3-D was developed using public–private partnership money and the skills of the union engineers at Timex Dundee.
 By 1982, the workforce had reduced to 4,200, mostly through normal wastage and staff turnover.

 However, in 1981 or 1982 a new director of manufacturing who had previously managed electronics factories in Pinochet's Chile, changed the relationship between the unionised workforce and management.

 The mostly male workers at the Milton plant became superfluous to this type of manufacture in Dundee as they produced watch components to be assembled at Camperdown.

 The facility had enjoyed a temporary reprieve in the early part of the decade due to Timex's contract with Sinclair Research to manufacture its personal computer products (principally the ZX81 and ZX Spectrum), which sold in huge numbers.
 However, Sinclair's computer business was bought out in 1986 by Amstrad, who ended the lucrative contract, and once again the factory fell upon bad times.
 This ultimately led to attempts to reduce wages and cut the size of the workforce.
 These attempts were resisted by the workers and their trade union.

 Sequence of events

 Lay-offs

 On Christmas Eve 1992, Timex workers were informed by company management of plans to temporarily lay-off 150 employees, around half the workforce at the time, due to poor business performance.
 The Amalgamated Engineering and Electrical Union (AEEU), acknowledged the business case for making lay-offs, but argued that the impact could be spread more equitably amongst the workforce.
 The AEEU suggested that the lay-offs should be distributed in such a way that affected workers could work a rota of alternating weeks so that no worker lost all of their income, whilst also reducing labour costs for the business.
-Timex management, lead by Peter Hall, rejected these proposals and refused to negotiate.
+Timex management, led by Peter Hall, rejected these proposals and refused to negotiate.
 Some shop stewards from the AEEU alleged that the lay-offs were targeted towards workers who were affiliated with the AEEU.